TEMPTATIONS & TRIALS

 God tests all His children to see if we are truly seeking to please Him.
 He allows Satan to tempt us so that the obedience of our hearts is manifested under duress.
 These things tell us much about ourselves and increase our faith or show us weaknesses that must be overcome:

-1 THESSALONIANS 5:17-19, 21-24 Pray unceasingly.
-18 Give thanks in everything, for this is the will of God in Christ Jesus concerning you.
-19 Quench not the Spirit. … 21 Prove all things.
-Hold fast to that which is good.
-22 Abstain from every form of wickedness.
-23 Now may the God of peace Himself sanctify you wholly; and may your entire spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
-24 Faithful is He Who calls you, Who will also perform it [preserve blameless the saints].
+1 THESSALONIANS 5: 17-19, 21-24 pray without ceasing, 18 in everything give thanks; for this is the will of God in Christ Jesus for you.
+19 Do not quench the Spirit. … 21 Test all things; hold fast what is good.
+22 Abstain from every form of evil.
+23 Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
+24 He who calls you is faithful, who also will do it [preserve blameless the saints].